tariqul-islam1/OMDB-Viewer/readme.md

 ![Demo animation](https://github.com/tariqul-islam1/OMDB-Viewer/blob/main/demo400.gif)

 ## Note
-Please contact me if you find difficulty running the project or any unexpected crash, the app was running fine for my device and there's a lot of devices to test as you know :)
+Please contact me if you find difficulty running the project or any unexpected crash, the app was created as a one day app challenge and it was running fine for my device but there's a lot of devices to test as you know :)